ASGC-Game-Jam/asgc-gamejam-2026/README.md

 - [Tech Standards](./Docs/Tech%20Standards.md) — naming conventions, content structure, and Blueprint rules
 - [Game Development Patterns & Principles](./Docs/Game%20Development%20Patterns%20&%20Principles.md) — general patterns reference
+- [Choosing a Gameplay Class](./Docs/Choosing%20a%20Gameplay%20Class.md) — GameMode vs GameState vs PlayerController vs PlayerState vs Pawn, and where a given piece of state belongs
+- [Spawning the Player](./Docs/Spawning%20the%20Player.md) — how the player character actually gets into the level, and why it sometimes doesn't
 - [Game Framework Classes](./Docs/Game%20Framework%20Classes.md) — how GameMode, PlayerController, PlayerState, and Character are split between C++ and Blueprint
 - [Replicated State Pattern](./Docs/Replicated%20State%20Pattern.md) — how server-authoritative state broadcasts changes to the rest of the game
 - [Git Hygiene](./Docs/Git%20Hygiene.md) — branching and commit practice